Ricket/bedtimeban/README.md

 ===
 For Minecraft 1.12.
 [Download it here.](https://github.com/Ricket/bedtimeban/releases/latest)

-Required on both client and server side.
+Required only on server side.
 (Doesn't do anything in single player)

 Usage
 ---

+First set your timezone using the setmytimezone command, it's pretty flexible with the timezone format:

+`/setmytimezone America/Chicago`
+or
+`/setmytimezone US/Pacific`
+or
+`/setmytimezone EDT`

+You only have to do this once, the timezone will be remembered for your user (of course, you can run the command again to change it).

+Then, declare your bedtime for today's play session:

 `/bedtime 11:30pm`
 or
 `/bedtime 11pm`

+It's a one-time thing; you have to do it each day that you play.
+I like it this way because I feel in control, I am declaring my good intentions and not just obeying a scheduled punishment.

-Once scheduled, it can't be cancelled except from a server command, so don't mess up.
-It's a one-time thing so you have to do it each day.
+Once a bedtime is scheduled, it can't be changed or cancelled except from a server command, so don't mess up.
 It will give you 15-, 5- and 1-minute warnings, and then you'll be banned for 8 hours.

 The time is in the player's local time (timezone is transmitted upon login) so you don't need to worry about server location.